Ethos & Values

 Promoting British Values

-Westgate Hill is committed to serving its community.
-It recognises the multi-cultural, multi faith and ever-changing nature of the United Kingdom.
-It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+Westgate Hill Primary Academy is committed to serving its community.
+We recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
+We also understand the vital role we play in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.